What Do You Say (Filter song)

-What Do You Say is the first single from industrial rock band Filter's sixth studio album The Sun Comes Out Tonight.
+What Do You Say is the first single from rock band Filter's sixth studio album The Sun Comes Out Tonight.
 The track was first released on April 2, 2013, and peaked at no. 15 on the Billboard Active Rock charts.

 Background

 The song was written and recorded by Filter frontman Richard Patrick, guitarist Jonathan Radke, and producer Bob Marlette in Los Angeles at Blue Room studios.

 The song was first released as a single on April 2, 2013, two months before its respective album, The Sun Comes Out Tonight, was released on June 4, 2013.
 The song received two music videos; one a "lyrics video" on April 28, 2013, and one an actual music video, release at the same time of the album's release.

 Sound and composition

 "What Do You Say" is typically classified as industrial rock, containing heavy, distorted, electric guitar, and aggressive, distorted vocals".
 The album's drumming consists entirely of a programmed drum machine, not a live drummer.
 The song maintains a verse–chorus form with an alternating quiet to loud dynamic.
 Lyrically, the track focuses on Patrick's perception that no one is listening to his frustrations with the world around him.
 He states "it’s about how everyone’s screaming at each other and not listening."